dbojan/csvEdit_Esmeralda/README.md

 -changes in 2023-10-06-2
  added option to disable/enable filtering of multiple dropped files on program. no filtering by default.

+-changes in 2023-10-08-1
+ paste in single value multi-selected cells as prefix/suffix

 --
 dbojan.github.io